laurenmarar/RoomRater/README.md

 Adding sentiment analysis would likely improve the model.
 We see common words like "depth", "lighting", "reframe", but would gain more value if we could distinguish when these words are used positively or negatively.

-*Parts of speech/verb form analysis*
+*Verb tesne analysis*

-Identifying verb type, to see whether the command form is used, would also help us identify if RoomRater is either applauding the person for effective use or if they're making a recommendation.
-For example, the use of the gerund in "good reframing" is positive, whereas the use of the command form in "reframe" is a suggestion for improvement.
+Identifying verb type, to see whether the command form is used, would also help us identify if Room Rater is either applauding the person for effective use or if they're making a recommendation.
+For example, the use of the gerund (-ing) in "good reframing" is positive, whereas the use of the command form in "reframe" is a suggestion for improvement.

 *Deep learning and image classification*

-Another data source that could enhance the model is the actual photo.
-A neural netowrk could be developed to identify visual similarities in what makes a 10/10 background.
-Like sentiment analysis, this model could help assess the quality of the lighting, placement of the decore, and position of the camera.
+Another data source that could enhance the model is the actual photo of the background.
+A Convolutional Neural Netowrk could be developed to identify visual patterns in associated with each rating.
+Like sentiment analysis, this model could help assess the quality of the lighting, placement of the decor, and position of the camera.

-One could take this project further and create an app that allows users to upload a photo of their web background, and through image analysis, recommendations would be made to add plants, artwork, books, or adjust lighting and framing.
+One could take this project further and create an app that allows users to upload a photo of their web background, and through image classification, recommendations would be made to add plants, artwork, books, or adjust lighting and framing.

 ## Acknowledgements